Firewall rules in Azure Database for PostgreSQL - Single Server

 In addition to the Azure portal, firewall rules can be managed programmatically using Azure CLI.
 See also Create and manage Azure Database for PostgreSQL firewall rules using Azure CLI

-Troubleshooting the database server firewall
+Troubleshooting firewall issues

 Consider the following points when access to the Microsoft Azure Database for PostgreSQL Server service does not behave as you expect: